 Cause he’s weird.

 He’s a loser.

 It’s something you won’t hear, though, in a great many self-help sites.
-But the simple truth is they do exist.
+But the simple truth is, losers do exist.
 Of course they exist.
 Why else would there be self-help if there aren’t things for which we must admit we’re lacking?

 That some are funnier, stronger, more confident, more attractive.

 That some are worth more, wanted more, are more.

 Of course, there’s nothing intrinsically wrong with not having been with a girl, not wanting one, not trying at all.

 I’ve never ridden an elephant, for instance.
 Nor have I tried that I remember.